klako-cap/ix-sample1/docs/HANA.md

 ![Success](assets/success.png)

-If you feel the process is hanging, using CRTL+C and restart the installation.
+If you feel the process is hanging, use CRTL+C to stop it and restart the installation.
 You can verify the installation by using the command ``npm config ls``.
 This should output something like the following.
 The ``globalconfig`` entry on Python is essential.

 ```
 >> npm config ls